aldur/aldur.github.io/_micros/more-ways-to-bootstrap-nixos-containers.md

 nix --extra-experimental-features nix-command shell --extra-experimental-features flakes nixpkgs#git
 ```

-Then: clone your repository, rebuild the container with `nixos-rebuild --flake`
+Then: clone the [repository with your NixOS
+configuration](https://github.com/aldur/nixos-crostini), rebuild the container
-and you are good to go!
+with `nixos-rebuild --flake` and you are good to go!

 The strength of this approach is that it has minimal dependencies.
 Here are the
 downsides: rebuilding NixOS within the container takes time and resources